ClickHouse/ClickHouse/docs/en/guides/apply_catboost_model.md

 $ docker pull yandex/tutorial-catboost-clickhouse
 ```

-This Docker image contains everything you need to run an application: code, runtime, libraries, environment variables, and configuration files.
+This Docker image contains everything you need to run CatBoost and ClickHouse: code, runtime, libraries, environment variables, and configuration files.

-**3.** Make sure the Docker image has been pulled:
+**3.** Make sure the Docker image has been successfully pulled:

 ```bash
 $ docker image ls